Applying for an F-1 visa

-Students transferring from other U.S. institutions must request a copy of the transfer form and have their current international student adviser complete the transfer in SEVIS.
+F-1 visa students transferring from other U.S. institutions must request a copy of the transfer form and have their current international student adviser complete the transfer in SEVIS.
 Bring your former school's I-20 form, I-94 card and passport to check-in so the transfer procedures can be completed.
 Transfer students should contact a transfer adviser in the SCAD admission office to inquire about transfer credits and portfolio review.

 New international students who have a confirmed housing assignment may move into residence halls the first day of orientation check-in.
 The check-in date is outlined in the orientation schedule.

 Students may apply for university housing once they have been accepted to SCAD.
 Any full-time, enrolled student is eligible to reside in university housing; however, living in a university residence is optional.
 Because housing space is limited and assignments are made on a first-paid, first-placed basis, students should adhere to the deadlines listed.
 For more information, visit residence life and housing.

 International students who do not plan to live in university housing should prepare to stay at an area hotel until they secure off-campus housing.
 Students who plan to live off campus should arrive at least one to two weeks before the start of orientation in order to have enough time to find housing.
 For more information, students may consult the classified advertisements in sources such as District, the SCAD Savannah online news organization, or the Savannah Morning News.